abhi25072002/HTTPHaven/README.md

 - **Access Log**: `logs/access.log`
 - **Error Log**: `logs/error.log`

-These log files are specified in the `config.ini` file and can be customized based on your requirements.
+These log files are specified in the `config` file and can be customized based on your requirements.

 ## Acknowledgments